Click to jump to:

 - c.
 Current Progress and Funding Potential: Summary of existing work by the PIs to date and potential for extramural funding, including identification of specific funding agencies or calls for proposals

 - e.
 Timeline and Outcomes: Timeline of activities and anticipated outcomes

 - II.
 Budget.
 Please provide a listing of the projected expenses, along with written justifications, using this budget template form.

-- VI.
-Proposed plan to ensure fair collaboration practices in cases involving women, junior faculty, and students (250 words).
+- IV.
+Proposed plan to ensure fair collaboration practices in cases involving women, junior faculty, and students (250 words maximum).

 Human Subject Review

 Projects involving animal or human subjects require appropriate review board(s) approval prior to the release of funds.
 The approvals or waivers will need to reference the applicable funding mechanism.